nam20485/pr-batch-comment-tool/docs/CONTRIBUTING.md

 **DO NOT** create public issues for security vulnerabilities.
 Instead:

-1. Email security concerns to [security contact]
-2. Use GitHub's private vulnerability reporting
+1. Use GitHub's private vulnerability reporting at: https://github.com/nam20485/pr-batch-comment-tool/security/advisories/new
-3. Allow time for assessment and patching
+2. Allow time for assessment and patching
-4. Coordinate disclosure timing
+3. Coordinate disclosure timing

 ## Community